SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-if-else.md

 After executing the body of the `if` or `else`- statements, control is transferred to the next statement in our code if there are any.

-In an `if` mechanics that does not include an else-statement, if the condition is true its body will be executed, if not the program will continue execution ignoring the code placed in its body.
+In an `if` construction that does not include an else-statement, if the condition is true its body will be executed, if not the program will simply exit it and contunue.

 Both the bodies of if - and else-statements can consist of a single or multiple lines of code that are enclosed in braces `{ }`.

-If the body of an if-statement holds just one line of code, the braces are optional but recommended.
+If the body of an if-statement holds just one line of code, the braces are optional (but recommended).

-The statement or statements in the if-statement and the else-statement can be of any kind, including other if-statements nested inside the original if-statement.
+The statement (or statements) in the if-statement and the else-statement can be of any kind, including other if-statements - nested inside the original if-statement.
 [/slide]

 [slide hideTitle]